 Drink driving laws in NSW change fast.
 Over the past few years, we’ve seen:

-A general lawyer might not keep up.
+A general lawyer might not be across changes to the law, or have their finger on the pulse of how Courts are dealing with drink driving matters day-to-day.
 A specialist drink driving lawyer does.
-They follow the updates, read case law and speak with magistrates every week.
+They follow the updates, read case law and speak with magistrates every day.

 7. They Can Help Even If You Think You’re Guilty

 Here’s the truth — pleading guilty doesn’t mean giving up.
-A good lawyer still fights for:
+A good lawyer can can still advocate for:

 - A lighter penalty